 Delta Premium Select customers do not have lounge privileges.

 Delta Premium Economy Cabin

 The Premium Economy cabin on the A330-200/300 looks remarkably similar to the economy cabin on Delta, apart from the slightly wider leather seats.
-There were only three rows in the premium economy cabin, which made for fast service.
+The premium economy cabin had only three rows, which made for fast service.

 The seating configuration is 2 x 3 x 2.
 (The configuration is 2 x 4 x 2 in premium economy on the A350-900).

 I did like the power sockets in Delta Premium Economy.
 Instead of the usual under-your-legs configuration, which requires an elaborate yoga pose for access, the sockets were between the seats in front, which was much better.
 There was a power socket as well as a USB socket.

 Delta also provides an information card on how to get the most out of Delta Premium Select.
 I was very pleased to see this as I have often wondered why airlines don’t do this and have not seen it before.
 Every airline differs in what it offers and sometimes as a passenger, you may completely miss out on a benefit as you weren’t aware that it existed.

 This useful card provided details on all the ways that the seat could be altered and how to do it, which drinks were complimentary, a bit of extra detail on there being a memory foam cushion and an overview of the entertainment with a focus on different themed playlists available on Spotify.

 Delta upgraded its premium economy offer in September of 2022 with more comfortable seats and improved amenity kits.